Everything you need to know about day-to-day life in the Netherlands!

 Why and how to learn Dutch?

 Government communication and other official paperwork is still often in Dutch, so it might be useful to learn the language.
 But there are more reasons to learn Dutch!
-It opens up a whole new world.
-The Dutch will appreciate your effort and making contact or even friends will be a lot easier.
-Morover, a Dutch class is a great place to meet new people.
+It opens a whole new world.
+The Dutch will appreciate your effort, and making contact with people, and even making friends will be a lot easier.
+Moreover, a Dutch class is a great place to meet new people.
 It's also a wonderful place to exchange experiences and learn more about the Dutch culture.

 There is a wide range of Dutch courses available.
 The courses vary in duration, frequency and price.
 Your employer may even offer you free or reduced-rate Dutch courses in-house.
 It is worthwhile asking your employer about the options available.

-Some suggestions to look for Duch language courses:
+Some suggestions when looking for Dutch language courses:

-One positive thing of the Netherlands we keep getting back from foreign researchers is the great work-life balance.
-A full-time job in the Netherlands consists of a 40 or 38 hours workweek most of the time.
-And, depending on the company you work with, the weekends are mostly free for personal time.
+One positive aspect of the Netherlands we keep hearing from foreign researchers is the great work-life balance.
+A full-time job in the Netherlands usually consists of a 40 or 38 hours workweek.
+And, depending on the company you work for, the weekends are mostly free and used for personal time.

-In the Netherlands, workplaces are mostly familiar and welcoming.
-Working hours are somewhere between 08.30 and 17.30 hrs, from Monday until Friday.
-Although Dutch is the official language, most people are able to communicate in English quite well.
-We would like to highlight a few elements that may be different than what you are used to.
+In the Netherlands, working hours are somewhere between 08.30 and 17.30 hrs, from Monday until Friday.
+Although Dutch is the official language, most people can communicate in English.
+We would like to highlight some aspects that might be different from what you are used to.

 Finance